 Every motorcycle we rent out is covered by our fully comprehensive insurance and the cost is already included in the daily rental fees quoted.
 No motorcycle may be used business/work/gain, off road or on a track or closed road, should this be the case you will be held responsible for the full cost of repair.

-As with all insurance policies there is an excess, a maxium of £1200 for all motorcycles.
-When booking we securely store your credit /debit card details, and only debit for costs upto the above amount in the event of the motorcycle being stolen or damaged.
+As with all insurance policies there is an excess, a maxium of £1500 for riders 30 to 70 years old, £2000 for riders 25 to 29 years old.
+When booking we securely store your credit /debit card details, and only debit for costs up to the above amount in the event of the motorcycle being stolen or damaged.

 Rental prices are per 24 hours, e.g. if you collect a bike at 11.00am on a Monday and return it at 8.00pm on a Thursday you will be charged for four days rental.

 Normally we require a deposit to secure the booking.
 This can be paid online via Credit Card / Paypal, in person or over the phone.
+Deposits are refundable up to ten days prior to the start of your hire.
 Should you take the urge to go away for a weekend at short notice and are flexible in your choice of bike then please contact us and we will do all we can to help.

 Your licence must cover you to ride the motorcycle you intend to hire.
-Category A - you must be +19 years old and have the minimum of a UK A1 licence (or equivalent) for over 1 year at the time of hire.
-Category B - you must be +19 years old have a UK A licence (or equivalent) for over 2 year at the time of hire.
-Category C/D - you must be +24 years old have a UK A licence (or equivalent) for over 2 year at the time of hire.
-Category E/F - you must be +25 years old and have a UK A licence (or equivalent) for over 2 year at the time of hire.
+You must be between 25 and 70 years old and have a UK A licence (or equivalent) for over 2 year at the time of hire - no A1, A2 or equivalent.
 If you are a non UK National, your licence must clearly show that you are entitled to ride the motorcycle you intend to hire and it must have the relevant information in English.
-We cannot hire to persons over 75 years old.
+Your licence must be from one of the following countries- UK, Ireland, EU and EEA nations, USA, Canada, Australia, New Zealand or Japan.
+Riders 25 to 29 years old are restricted to a maximum of 800cc motorcycles.
 UK licence holders - From 8 June 2015 UK driving licence holders will need to use the new online DVLA service "Share Driving Licence" to validate their driving record as the paper counterpart to the photocard driving licence will no longer be valid.
 Share Driving Licence will generate a one-time code which is valid for a maximum period of 21 days and requires the driver to submit their driving licence number, National Insurance number and home postcode.
 To access the service and generate your DVLA Share Driving Licence code click here

 Yes, you can order travel essentials such as base layers, beanies, rain suits, backpacks, first-aid kits, smart phone holders, all from our online shop.
 Select “Collect from Shop” at the checkout and your items will be waiting for you when collecting your hire bike.
 Luggage items can be fitted free of charge to your rental bike.
 Click here for online shop